CGSmith-LLC/shipwise-api/intro-docs/ecommerce-platfroms.md

 5. Each E-commerce platform-integration can have specific user-based settings (access token, specific order statuses, etc.).
 For this, use the `meta` attribute (JSON) of the model `common\models\EcommerceIntegration`.

+6. For storing webhook listeners list, also use the `meta` field.

+7. When you save orders to the table `orders`, use the field `uuid` for storing the Order ID of the original E-commerce platform.

 # E-commerce Integrations - Shopify

 ### App: